OpenBB-finance/OpenBB/website/content/sdk/reference/economy/inf.md

 ---
 title: inf
-description: 'This page discusses two main functions of the OpenBBTerminal: one for gathering US inflation data and the other for displaying this data in a chart.
+description: "'This page discusses two main functions of the OpenBBTerminal: one for" gathering US inflation data and the other for displaying this data in a chart.
 The model function retrieves historical inflation data from AlphaVantage and returns a DataFrame, while the chart function presents this data using a customizable interface.'